huggingface/datasets/CONTRIBUTING.md

 5. Develop the features on your branch.
 If you want to add a dataset see more in-detail intsructions in the section *How to add a dataset*.

-6. Once you're happy with your dataset script file, add you changes make a commit to record your changes locally:
+6. Once you're happy with your dataset script file, add your changes and make a commit to record your changes locally:

 	```bash
 	git add datasets/<your_dataset_name>